mack1987-alt/mcuser-arch-scripts/AUR Install/README.md

   -h, --help    Show this help message and exit

 If no package_name is provided, you'll be prompted for one.

 Contributing
 Contributions welcome!
 Fork the repo, make changes, and submit a pull request.
 Suggestions:
     • Add support for multiple packages.
     • Integrate with other AUR helpers like paru.
     • Follow Bash best practices (lint with shellcheck).

+License
-LicenseThis project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.